Matrix Feminist Design Co-operative: Architectural practice

 The Matrix Feminist Design Cooperative design cooperative was a women-led and multi-racial architectural practice.
 Set up as a workers’ cooperative, it was run using a non-hierarchical management approach, with everyone paid at the same rate.

-The practice specialised in collaborative ways of working with people, groups and organisations that were traditionally excluded from architectural design processes.
+The practice specialised in co-design, collaborative ways of working with people, groups and organisations that were traditionally excluded from architectural design processes.
 The type of projects undertaken by the practice also extended beyond the range of standard architectural services, to include design guidance and training support.
 Along with other architectural organisations at the time across the UK, Matrix provided 'technical aid' to community and women's groups.
 The aim of Community Technical Aid Centres (CTAC) was to provide free or funded support services in a locality such as in construction, how to obtain funding, create neighbourhood organisations and building projects, and how to campaign for change.

 Methods for working with clients stemmed from Matrix's founding commitments to involving women in the design and production of buildings.
 Women from the practice used models and building visits to empower their clients to share in making design decisions.

 The Cooperative also provided courses on technical drawing for trainee tradeswomen, on the building process for workers and client groups, and on building law, casting general structures and construction for practising tradeswomen.

 A course on technical drawing that started as a consultative tool for Dalston Children's Centre (now the Bathhouse Children’s Community Centre) was developed further for use on women builders' training schemes, particularly at Women's Education in Building (WEB), a group delivering projects on behalf of Learning and Skills Councils in West and Central London.
 Some of this work helped the development of a Women into Architecture and Building (WIAB) access course at the Polytechnic of North London (later University of North London, then London Metropolitan University) founded by Yvonne Dean with many women from Matrix involved as tutors, and with Matrix co-founder Susan Francis as course leader for a number of years.

-Later years

-As founder members left a new generation took over.
-With a changing political and economic climate (Margaret Thatcher becoming Conservative prime minister 1979-1990) national funding for community groups’ building projects became less available.
-Universal rate capping for example, introduced in 1991, affected the amount a local council could put into a project, which increasingly meant larger organisations such as housing associations became the client, often limiting the practice’s access to actual users.
-Whilst the Greater London Council (GLC) under the Labour leadership of Ken Livingstone (1981 – 1986) supported many egalitarian projects – and provided vital financing for London-based groups – the administration came increasingly under attack, following Thatcher’s second term of office from 1983, and was finally abolished by the government in 1986.
-In these increasingly difficult circumstances, Matrix continued to develop important women’s buildings; but ultimately could not survive economically, closing in 1994.